nballier/SPECTRANS/WMT21/Readme.md

-Files for the SPECTRANS submission for the WMT21 Termnology task
+Files for the SPECTRANS submission for the WMT21 Terminology task

-Modified scripts for the assessment of the termionology scores :
+Modified scripts for the assessment of the terminology scores :
 - TER
 - modified TER
 - scoring notebook